 How does a doctor diagnose and treat headache?

 I’ve mentioned on other pages that acupuncturists do a lot of talking with their patients.
-When treating headaches, this conversation is of the utmost importance.
+When treating for headaches, this conversation is of the utmost importance.
 It’s very important to determine when the headaches started, where you feel the pain, when you feel the pain, what the pain itself feels like.
 It’s also important to get a general picture of a person’s overall health and wellness.
 This information allows me to determine what acupuncturists call the pattern of disharmony.
 A patient may have multiple patterns, so I always start with the predominant one.
 It’s kind of like peeling an onion - balancing subsequent imbalances as the predominant ones resolve.

 Acupuncture helps restore the natural balance of energy in the body and improve circulation.
 This is how acupuncture may help to stop pain.
 I use herbal medicine to do the same thing from the inside out.
 The channels that run through the head have strong ties to the digestive system and I have observed that some headache patients also have a digestive system pain connection.
 Herbs designed to help treat the digestion may also help the symptom of head pain.